What is Thatch?

 How do I Dethatch my Lawn?

 - Select a vertical mower with revolving, straight fixed blades with adjustable spacing and depth.
 Space the blades 1 to 2 inches apart for Kentucky bluegrass, red fescue, bermudagrass and zoysiagrass.
-Set blades 2 to 3 inches apart for centipedegrass and 3 inches apart for St. Augustinegrass.
+Set blades 2 to 3 inches apart for centipedegrass and for St. Augustinegrass.
 The blades should cut into the thatch layer and at least ½ inch into the soil.

 - Vertically mow centipedegrass and St. Augustinegrass in one direction only, since multiple passes can injure or kill the lawn.
 Zoysiagrass and Kentucky bluegrass may be vertically mowed in several directions.